little-red-rover/lrr-docs/docs/assembly.md

 The first LED, labeled CHARGING, lights up when the battery is actively being charged.
 Once the battery is fully charged, this light will turn off.
+In the following picture, the battery is being charged and is not yet full.

 ![Indicator lights during charging](./_images/assembly/charging_lights-resize.webp)

 The second LED, labeled PWR GOOD, lights up when a valid power supply is attached.
+In the following picture, a working charger is attached, but the battery is full and no longer charging.

 ![Indicator lights when battery is full](./_images/assembly/fully_charged_lights-resize.webp)